Fools Gold (song)

-"Fools Gold" and "What the World Is Waiting For" are two songs by British rock band the Stone Roses.
-They were released together as a double A-side single on 13 November 1989 through Silvertone Records.
+"Fools Gold" is a song by British rock band the Stone Roses.
+It was released as a double A-side single with "What the World Is Waiting For" on 13 November 1989 through Silvertone Records.
 "Fools Gold" would go on to appear on certain non-UK versions of their self-titled debut studio album (1989).
-"Fools Gold" became the band's biggest commercial hit at the time.
-It was their first single to reach the top ten of the UK Singles Chart and stayed in the top-75 for fourteen weeks, peaking at number eight.
+It became the band's first single to reach the top ten of the UK Singles Chart and stayed in the top-75 for fourteen weeks, peaking at number eight.

 Recording and composition

 "Fools Gold" and "What the World Is Waiting For" were recorded at Sawmills Studios in Cornwall during mid-1989, with additional vocal and guitar parts recorded later at London's Battery Studios, during late 1989.
 The tracks had been worked on for four months, and the intention was to put "What the World Is Waiting For" as the A side; however, when Roddy Mckenna, Silvertone's A&R man, heard "Fools Gold" he urged the band to use that as the A-side.
 The band were not completely convinced, and agreed to release the two tracks as a double A-side instead.

-"Fools Gold" has been described as a Madchester, dance-rock, and funk rock song.
+"Fools Gold" has been described as a Madchester, dance-rock, funk rock, breakbeat, and psychedelic funk song.
 The dance-oriented song showcased the rhythm section of Mani on bass and Reni on percussion.
 Ian Brown stated the song was written over "The Funky Drummer" by James Brown, which Reni had to learn the beat from.
+However the actual source of the beat is "Hot Pants" by Bobby Byrd.
 John Squire also plays guitar with various wah-wah pedal effects.
 Ian Brown sings the vocals in a whispered delivery.
 He would also perform with this technique for the track "Something's Burning".

 The bassline was adapted from Kevin O'Neal's bassline in "Know How" by Young MC, which Mani heard after going clubbing "looking for things to pinch".
-The lyrics reference Nancy Sinatra's "These Boots Are Made for Walkin'" and Marquis de Sade.
-According to Brown, the song's verses were inspired by John Huston's 1948 film adaptation of The Treasure of the Sierra Madre and tells about "three geezers who are skint and they put their money together to get equipment to go looking for gold, then they all betray each other...".
+The lyrics reference Nancy Sinatra's "These Boots Are Made for Walkin' and Marquis de Sade.
+According to Brown, the song's verses were inspired by John Huston's 1948 film adaptation of The Treasure of the Sierra Madre and tells about "three geezers who are skint and they put their money together to get equipment to go looking for gold, then they all betray each other..."